 Everything starts with the software development lifecycle and the belief that cross-functional teams, collaboration, and agile programming lead to a higher grade of software.
 High quality software manifests itself in the availability, dependability, throughput, and scale of the software you deploy.
 In order to reach this goal however, teams need to be tightly coupled with automated testing, integration, build pipelines, and deployments.
 Without any one of these pieces, a simple problem can exacerbate itself and snowball into a major outage, or worse.
-That’s why in 2019 you need to click less and automate more – start doing DevOps the right way.
+You need to click less and automate more – start doing DevOps the right way.
 Here is how to do it.

 Codify All Your Cloud Resources

 You’ve heard this referred to as Infrastructure as Code.
 This is it.
 All infrastructure should be built in a repeatable and testable manner; do not configure things by making manual changes to your application.
 At Prominent Edge, all infrastructure is defined in a Git repository using DevOps tools such as CloudFormation, Ansible, Chef, HashiCorp’s Packer, Kubernetes, Terraform, Prometheus, Grafana, kops, and helm.

 Your goal is to create an Immutable Infrastructure that is at the core of your system.